-SKEPTICAL: West Memphis' Allen, doesn't believe Hutcheson.
+SKEPTICAL: West Memphis' assistant police chief, Mike Allen, doesn't believe Hutcheson.

-Jessie did so and the three of them met in Harcheson's trailer one evening.
-She reported on the meeting to the West Memphis police the pext morning.
+Jessie did so and the three of them met in Hutcheson's trailer one evening.
+She reported on the meeting to the West Memphis police the next morning.

-The police encouraged Hutcheson to being Damies back to her trailer, and obtained her permission for these to install a listening device under her bed, with the microphone attached to a lamp in the living room area.
+The police encouraged Hutcheson to bring Damien back to her trailer, and obtained her permission for them to install a listening device under her bed, with the microphone attached to a lamp in the living room area.

-They put the reconder under the hed." she says.
-It was a fancy one with neveral reels of tape so that one would begin. when the other was filled."
+"They put the recorder under the bed," she says.
+"It was a fancy one with several reels of tape so that one would begin . when the other was filled."

-Police suggested she tell District she was interested in becoming a witch; and that she check out books on witchcraft from the library to leave in prominent places in the trailer.
-(She didn't have a library card, so one of the detectives lent her life.)
+Police suggested she tell-Damien she was interested in becoming a witch; and that she check out books on witchcraft from the library to leave in prominent places in the trailer.
+(She didn't have a library card, so one of the detectives lent her his.)